-The French national anthem, La Marseillaise, is, if you think about it, a pretty nasty song.
-It dreams, in one of its more memorable verses, that the “blood of the impure” will “irrigate our fields.”
-It’s a rousing anthem, to be sure, and I myself can frequently be heard humming it to myself in advance of a match being played by Les Bleus, or as I ride my bike or do the dishes.
+La Marseillaise, the French national anthem is a rousing anthem, to be sure, and I myself can frequently be heard humming it to myself in advance of a match being played by Les Bleus, or as I ride my bike or do the dishes.
 I’ve found that it’s sometimes hard to find a French person (at least if you hang out, as I do, with too many intellectuals), who can actually sing it without irony.
-And yet, over the past 26 years, the question of whether a particular subset of French men – those who play on the national football team – sing the Marseillaise under certain conditions has been a rather unhealthy obsession in France (we’ve blogged about it before, when Kinshasa-born flanker Yannick Nyanga sobbed uncontrollably during the anthem ahead of a rugby match vs Australia last year).
+And yet, over the past 26 years, the question of whether a particular subset of French men – those who play on the national football team – sing the Marseillaise under certain conditions has been a rather unhealthy obsession in France (remember when Kinshasa-born flanker Yannick Nyanga sobbed uncontrollably during the anthem ahead of a rugby union match against Australia last year).

 We are now being treated to what feels to me like Act 467 of this drama.
 Karim Benzema, as anyone who attentively watches French football matches knows, doesn’t sing the anthem before matches.
 In a recent interview, asked why, he answered in a pleasingly flippant way: “It’s not because I sing that I’m going to score three goals.
 If I don’t sing the Marseillaise, but then the game starts and I score three goals, I don’t think at the end of the game anyone is going to say that I didn’t sing the Marseillaise.”
 Pushed further on the question, he invoked none other than Zinedine Zidane who, like Benzema, was the child of Algerian immigrants to France – and who also happens to be the greatest French footballer of all time, and the one to whom the team owes its one little star on its jersey: “No one is going to force me to sing the Marseillaise.
 Zidane, for instance, didn’t necessarily sing it.
 And there are others.
 I don’t see that it’s a problem.”